guybedford/es-module-shims/README.md

 Implements the [WebAssembly ESM Integration](https://github.com/WebAssembly/esm-integration) spec, including support for source phase imports.

 In shim mode, Wasm modules are always supported.
-In polyfill mode, Wasm modules require the `polyfillEnable: ['wasm-modules']` [init option](#polyfill-enable-option).
+In polyfill mode, Wasm modules require the `polyfillEnable: ['wasm-module-sources']` (or `'wasm-modules-instances'` for instance imports) [init option](#polyfill-enable-option).

 WebAssembly module exports are made available as module exports and WebAssembly module imports will be resolved using the browser module loader.

-By default Wasm support will look for both source phase syntax as well as instance Wasm imports, resulting in full analysis of the module graph when either is unsupported.

-If only using Wasm modules in the source phase set `polyfillEnable: ['wasm-module-sources']` [init option](#polyfill-enable-option) to ensure full native passthrough without the extra code analysis when Chrome ships the source phase.
+If only using Wasm modules in both the instance and source phase set `polyfillEnable: ['wasm-modules']` [init option](#polyfill-enable-option) to enable both modes.

 When enabling the source phase feature either way, `WebAssembly.Module` is also polyfilled to extend from `AbstractModuleSource` per the source phase proposal.